baimamboukar/hazardous-asteroid-classification/README.md

 </center>

-_This repository implements a Graphical Neural Networks and its variants -- Graph Attention Networks, GraphSAGE-- models to classifiy potentially hazardous asteroids on the NASA Jet Propulsion Lab's Small Body Datasets._
+_This repository implements a Graphical Neural Networks and its variants (Graph Attention Networks and GraphSAGE) models to classifiy potentially hazardous asteroids on the NASA Jet Propulsion Lab's Small Body Datasets._

 <center>